saferpay/jsonapi/texts/01_Introduction.md

 call should always follow after the customer returns back to the shop, to gather information about the outcome of e.g. 3D Secure.

+>
+>    <i class="glyphicon glyphicon-hand-right"></i> **Caution**: Please DO NOT use client side scripting languages like JavaScript to execute the server-to-server (JSON) calls directly.
+Clients could manipulate the code, or even try to extract the credentials, to execute refunds or other requests with malicious intentions.
+Always execute the requests and keep your credentials on your server!
+>

 --->>>

 Server-to-server communication: